 Any adult that is moving a group of pupils around the school should model their expectations and discuss with the pupils clear instructions of how they will move to the next location.
 Adults will refrain from using the 'Pied Piper' affect, where they lead the line and the pupils follow as it is not possible to escort the pupils safely in this manner.
 All adults will position themselves in a way that they can see all pupils at all times.
 Adults will give clear instructions about where they would like the pupil leading the line to stop.
-This will ensure that all pupils are moving around school and outside in a safe, ordely manner.
+This will ensure that all pupils are moving around school and outside in a safe, ordely manner (see Behaviour System for further details)